Ballincollig: Bus

+Roads

 Ballincollig was situated on the N22 from Cork to Tralee.
 A bypass around the town was opened in September 2004, which resulted in reduced journey times from Cork to Killarney on the N22 and reduced traffic volumes through the town centre.
 The N40 starts on the eastern side of the town that continues as the Cork southern bypass.
 The N40 and N22 both share exit 1.

-The former alignment of the N22 is now the R608 regional road which goes through the town centre.
+The former alignment of the N22 is now the R608 road which goes through the town centre.

-Air

-The nearest airport is Cork Airport which is about 14 km away.

 Clubs and sport

 Notable sports clubs in the town include: Ballincollig GAA Club and Ballincollig RFC.
 Mycro Sportsgear, which manufactures equipment for hurling, is based in Ballincollig.